-SINGER SONGWRITER DERMOT KENNEDY BRINGS HIS HEADLINE TOUR TO GLASGOW
+SINGER-SONGWRITER DERMOT KENNEDY BRINGS HIS HEADLINE TOUR TO GLASGOW

-Irish singer songwriter Dermot Kennedy arrived in Glasgow on Tuesday night to bring his show to St Lukes, a stone’s throw from iconic Glaswegian venue The Barrowlands Ballroom.
+Irish singer-songwriter Dermot Kennedy arrived in Glasgow on Tuesday night to bring his show to St Lukes, a stone’s throw from iconic Glaswegian venue The Barrowlands Ballroom.

 London-based songwriter Jack Vallier opened for the Irishman, his acoustic set welcomed by the crowd.
-With background music you could sit and listen to in any bar, Vallier has a style not unlike Ed Sheeran: one man and his guitar, with a story to tell through his music and lyrics.
-A gentle warm up for the main act.
+With background music you could sit and listen to in any bar, Vallier has a style, not unlike Ed Sheeran: one man and his guitar, with a story to tell through his music and lyrics.
+A gentle warm-up for the main act.

-Dermot Kennedy and his band took to the stage around 9pm.
+Dermot Kennedy and his band took to the stage around 9 pm.
 Opening with ‘An Evening I Will Not Forget’, his set was full of songs of meaning, telling tales of life experiences and feelings which the audience could relate to.
-The acoustics of this relatively new venue were perfect for an artist such as Kennedy, and the silence of the crowd during the songs highlighted their appreciation of his musical and vocal talents.
+The acoustics of this relatively new venue was perfect for an artist such as Kennedy, and the silence of the crowd during the songs highlighted their appreciation of his musical and vocal talents.
 Every song meant something to him and this came across in his playing style.

-Kennedy has a calm and cool approach to his music: he won’t be found jumping around the stage, rather just emphasising his music, his playing style, his voice and himself.
+Kennedy has a calm and cool approach to his music: he won’t be found jumping around the stage, rather just emphasizing his music, his playing style, his voice, and himself.
 One man and a guitar with a tune and a lyric, and you don’t need much more.
 Every song seems personal to him, and this comes across each and every time.
 He was aided on stage by his band and at times you’d hardly notice they were there, such was the talent of the man.

 Dermot Kennedy is a man with a vision, a talent, and a big future ahead of him.
-He is definitely one to keep tabs on.His continues around the world, also including festival appearances at LIVE AT LEEDS on 5th May and Scotland’s newest festival ‘TRNSMT Fest on Sunday 1st July playing on King Tut’s Stage powered by Utilita alongside… Sigrid, The Magic Gang, Island and Headliners ‘ARCTIC MONKEYS’ on the main-stage.
+He is definitely one to keep tabs on.His continues around the world, also including festival appearances at LIVE AT LEEDS on 5th May and Scotland’s newest festival ‘TRNSMT Fest on Sunday 1st July playing on King Tut’s Stage powered by Utilita alongside… Sigrid, The Magic Gang, Island, and Headliners ‘ARCTIC MONKEYS’ on the main-stage.